reuk/wayverb/docs_source/theory.md

 $$\text{RT60} = 0.161\frac{V}{S\alpha} = 0.161\frac{V}{A}$$ {#eq:sabine}

-This equation can be used to estimate the reverberation time of an enclosure, given the volume, surface area, and homogeneous absorption of that enclosure, and assuming that the sound field is diffuse.
+The term $A = S\alpha$ is known as the *equivalent absorption area* of the room [@kuttruff_room_2009 p.
+130].
+Sabine's equation can be used to estimate the reverberation time of an enclosure, given the volume, surface area, and homogeneous absorption of that enclosure, and assuming that the sound field is diffuse.

 The Sabine equation has some important limitations.
 Firstly, it fails at high absorptions.
 With the absorption coefficient set to 1, it estimates a finite